Jessica Swale

 Jessica Swale (born 27 February 1982) is a British playwright, theatre director and screenwriter.
 Her first play, Blue Stockings, premiered at Shakespeare's Globe in 2013.
 It is widely performed by UK amateur companies and is also studied on the Drama GCSE syllabus.
 In 2016, her play Nell Gwynn won the Olivier Award for Best New Comedy, after it transferred from the Globe to the West End, starring Gemma Arterton as the eponymous heroine.
 She also wrote and directed the feature film Summerland (2020).

 Early life and education

 Born in Reading, Berkshire, Swale completed her secondary education at Kendrick School, Reading, before studying drama at the University of Exeter.
-She completed her training at the Royal Central School of Speech and Drama (MA Advanced Theatre Practice), where she trained as a director.
+She completed her training with an MA degree in Advanced Theatre Practice at the Royal Central School of Speech and Drama, where she trained as a director.

 Career

 After drama school, she worked as Max Stafford-Clark's associate director at Out of Joint Theatre Company, on productions including The Overwhelming (2006) at the National Theatre and Andersen's English (2010) at Hampstead.
 In 2006, she set up Red Handed Theatre Company with Katie Bonna, to perform new works and revive lost classics.
 She was nominated for an Evening Standard Award for Best Director for her production of The Belle's Stratagem and received the Peter Brook Empty Space Award for Best Ensemble for Red Handed in 2012.

 Swale is also an associate artist with NGO Youth Bridge Global, using theatre as a development tool in war-torn countries, and the author of a series of drama games books, published by Nick Hern.